2021 Nabisco strike: Politicians and celebrities voice their support

-Strike continues
+Continued strike action

 On August 23, representatives for both the union and company met to discuss negotiations, during which time the company stated that they were standing by their initial offer.
 The following day, Cheddar News reported that Nabisco was bringing in replacement workers.
 A later article from Cheddar published on August 27 stated that, while Mondelez's stock price had dropped approximately 2.4 percent for the month, the production facilities were still operating with nonunion strikebreakers.
 The Portland-based alternative newspaper Willamette Week also reported on the use of strikebreakers at the Portland facility in an August 26 article, stating that workers were being bused in daily.
 When asked by the newspaper about the use of nonunion workers during the strike, Mondelez did not respond.
 However, several days into the strike, Mondelez stated that they would be initiating a contingency plan to keep their facilities operational during the course of the strike, seemingly alluding to the use of nonunion workers.
 A representative for Local 1 in Chicago said that Mondelez was bringing in "retirees and managers" to operate the facilities there, but that "[t]hey barely have enough people to run one line".
 Around the same time that replacement workers were allegedly being used at the Portland facility, Willamette Week reported that strikers had been joined by various leftist protesters, many of whom had been involved in protests during the 2020–2021 United States racial unrest.
 Among other things, these protesters blockaded parking lots where suspected replacement workers boarded vehicles that took them to the facility and set off car alarms at hotels where the replacement workers were reportedly staying.
 The blockade in particular led to a brief altercation with company-hired security guards and led to police being called on the protesters.